Paperback-iOS/website/src/guides/getting-started/adding-content.md

 == Automatically

 1. Click/Press on the provided link.
-2. On the website, select "Add to Paperback".
+2. On the website, select "**Add to Paperback**".
 3. Accept the 'Open in "Paperback"?' pop-up.
-4. In Paperback, select "Add as Source Repo".
+4. In Paperback, select "**Add as Source Repo**".

 == Manually

 1. Open the app and go to **Settings** > **Extensions**.
 2. Select **Edit** > **+**.
 3. The "Repository Name" can be whatever you want, it is optional.
-4. As "Repository Base URL" you will want to put the a link provided by the repository developer.
+4. As "Repository Base URL" you will want to put the url provided by the repository developer.
 5. Read and accept the conditions.
 6. Select Add to Paperback.